 - Which tools do you use to analyze user behavior? (e.g. Google Analytics, Piwik/Matomo, etc.)

 - Do you send newsletters and other emails to your customers?

 - Do you use social networks such as Facebook, Twitter, Instagram etc. for your online shop and how exactly are these technically integrated?

-In the European Union, the General Data Protection Regulation (GDPR) is the legislation that causes shop owners the biggest headaches.
-To read more on this subject, check out our GDPR Guide for WordPress agencies and freelancers.
-WooCommerce has created the most important basis for compliance with the regulation with its own update:
+In the European Union, it is mainly the General Data Protection Regulation (GDPR ) that is causing headaches for shop owners.
+See our GDPR guide for WordPress agencies and freelancers.
+WooCommerce has created its own update here with the most important basics for compliance with the regulation:

 - Easier creation of data extracts if your customers request them.
 Within the scope of the GDPR you are required to create such reports on demand.

-- Integrated approval process to verify the authorization of incoming data requests (after the so-called Double opt-in procedure).
+- Integrated approval process to verify the authorization of incoming data requests (according to the so-called double opt-in procedure).

 - Function to delete personal data on customer request.

 - Ability to set time limits for the retention of certain data in WooCommerce.